 We had a tech meeting for Tasai and SPACE‘s “A (Mostly) Silent Night” event.
 Yasushi Harada, a local VJ, agreed to collaborate this year.
 Fifteen minutes before our first working meeting I discovered the coffee shop we were going to was closed.
 Then I discovered all the coffee shops in the area were closed.
 Our first meeting with a new collaborator was 15 minutes away and we had no where to meet!
 I was at my Mom and Dad’s little apartment in Kits, blocks away from the coffee shop that was now petulantly closed.
 My Mom, joking, but slightly serious, suggested, “You could meet here.
 I have Christmas baking.”

 What was interesting was the hesitation.
 Could we do that?
 Would that be weird?
 Would it be unprofessional?
 If company A is meeting company B, then a neutral territory coffee shop makes sense.
 Since when did meeting in cool coffee shops become the only way to meet?
 We aren’t a company, we’re collaborators.
 Why wouldn’t we meet in someone’s home?
 Isn’t hospitality at the core of what we’re trying to do as artists?

 In the end, Mom was tickled pink.
 She, at 90, and my Dad close behind, were so happy to be of service.
 It was the best meeting ever.

-A group of artists may feel the need to evolve into an organization in order to legitimize their group.
+A group of artists may feel the need to evolve into an organization in order to legitimize themselves.
 It’s understandable.
 Funders in particular want stability and predictability.
 One of the ways a group of artists can demonstrate stability and predictability is to form an organization.
 There’s a comforting legitimacy that comes with it.

 A group of artists, functioning as a network, but thinking they should be an organization, is a group of artists not comfortable in their own home.
 Living under an organizational should can cause the kinds of pauses, real and metaphorical, I had at my Mom’s place.
 You second guess yourself, you stop living from the strength of what you are.